 Dengue

-Dengue is an infection caused by the dengue virus of which there are four different types (serogroups).
-The disease is transmitted through the bite of an infected mosquito.
+Dengue is an infection caused by the dengue virus of which there are four different types (serogroups) DENV-1, DENV-2, DENV-3 and DENV-4.
+The disease is spread through the bite of an infected mosquito.
 The mosquitoes that spread dengue usually breed in urban areas close to human habitation and are most active during daylight hours.
 Although unpleasant, dengue is usually a self-limiting illness.
-However a small, but significant, number of people can develop more severe, life-threatening infection.
+However, a small, but significant, number of people can develop more life-threatening infection (severe dengue).

 All travellers to dengue endemic countries are at risk of dengue infection.
-The chance of contracting dengue is determined by several factors, including destination, length of exposure and season of travel.
-Risk is thought to be higher during periods of intense mosquito feeding activity (two to three hours after dawn and during the early evening) Travellers, who spend long periods in areas where dengue is common, are at increased risk, but even short-term visitors can be infected.
+The chance of becoming infected with dengue is determined by several factors, including destination, length of exposure and season of travel.
+Risk is thought to be higher during periods of intense mosquito feeding activity (two to three hours after dawn and during the early evening).
+Travellers, who spend long periods in areas where dengue is common, are at increased risk, but even short-term visitors can be infected.

 Prevention